Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - The next command will be to create a new VM switch which can be used by the VMs - Its like creating a NAT which is like a subnet
     - Then next configure gateway for the switch, you have to specify the ip address

-- **Step 2: Assessment: Configuring Migrate in the Azure account and assesseng the hyperV VMs with and Assessment VM**
+- **Step 2: Assessment Tool: Configuring Migrate in the Azure account and assesseng the hyperV VMs with and Assessment VM**
     - From the dashboard select Azure Migrate > Servers (from the left pannel migration goals)
         - Slect Add tool
             - Choose resource group and name